kiebel/wp-teachpress/trunk/readme.txt

 * image_size = maximum size of an image (default: 0)

 == Changelog ==
+= 2.0.0 - (18.09.2010) =
+* Changed: Some small improvements for publication lists
+* Bugfix: Fixed some bugs with the pagination in the students and the publication overview
-= 2.0.b3 - (16.09.2010) =
+* Bugfix: Delete the bugfix in tpdate shortcode from version 2.0.b3, because the bug was the bugfix = 2.0.b3 - (16.09.2010) =
 * Changed: Style of single publications generated with [tpsingle]
 * Changed: Bibtex export now discerns isbn from issn